hagnerd/Sprint-Challenge-React-Smurfs/README.md

     - The HTTP verb GET is the Read in CRUD
     - The HTTP verb DELETE is the Delete in CRUD
     - The HTTP verb POST is the Create in CRUD
-    - The HTTP verbs PUT/PATCH are the Updatat in CRUD.
-(PUT is a complete replacement of the resource, and PATCH is a partial replacement of the resource i.e. making a minor change)
+    - The HTTP verbs PUT/PATCH are the Update in CRUD.
 - [ ] Mention three tools we can use to make AJAX requests.

     - XMLHttpRequest (what is essentially used under the hood to make AJAX